 |stoneware dish with underglaze and glaze|

 When I picked up my first hand built dish from firing, I was so disappointed.
-It was made especially as a Xmas pressie, and my initial response was... there is no way I can gift this!!
-The shape I was pretty happy with, but I felt really let down by my decoration.
+It was made especially as a Xmas pressie, and my initial response was... there is no way I can gift this.
+I was relatively happy with the shape, but I felt really let down by my decoration.
 (I thought decoration would be a cinch, but I'm actually finding it a real challenge).
-So we started using it at home for dinner (salads, beans, baked vegies), and surprisingly, I/we fell in love with it.
-So, reluctantly(!), as initially intended, it was wrapped and popped under the tree for my sister and her husband.
+So we started using it at home for dinner (salads, beans, baked vegies), and surprisingly, we fell in love with it.
+So, reluctantly, as initially intended, it was wrapped and popped under the tree.

-But I've had to make a promise to my partner that I will make a replacement for our own use asap!
+But I've had to make a promise that I will make a replacement for our own use asap!

 15 December 2013

 When you're learning something new in a very concentrated period of time, like making slab vases/cups, 'decorating' can become somewhat intimidating, esp when it's the thing you were most excited about.
 I'm not particularly au fait using a brush, so I inked out some quick ideas... but alas, in the final moments before marking the clay, I changed my mind.
-Doh!
-I wasn't very happy with the clumsily executed result, but my dear partner loves it (bless his cotton socks), which has made me like it more.
-So here's to more silly mistakes... and hopefully, some not so silly!
+I wasn't very happy with the clumsily executed result, but it received great feedback which has made me like it more.

 It's been an odd second half of the year.
 With lots of spare time alone, creative production has been essentially non existent.
 Every few years I find myself going through an extended period of 'hybernation'.
 A very personal admission, but one I think many creatives may understand from their own experience, and so, worthy of attention.
 When life seems to evoke a degree of change, time out is somehow a necessary evil to try and recharge, build momentum, or just gain plain ol breathing space for the next phase.